Yonle/deadsocket/README.md

 |____/ \___|\__,_|\__,_|____/ \___/ \___|_|\_\___|\__|
                                         By Yonle
 ```
-A DDOS repos that Sends a tons of request to Websocket and Echo the Message.
+A DDOS repos that Sends a tons of request to Websocket Server and Echo the Incomming Message.
 ```javascript
 /*
  * I am not responsible for events that occur with you when using this Repo,